-- 5.7.1 Television advertisers are expected to ensure that advertisements (or other marketing communications) comply with the following Codes, as amended from time to time: - a) the AANA Code of Ethics; - b) the AANA Code for Marketing & Advertising Communications to Children; - c) the AANA Food and Beverages: Advertising and Marketing Communications Code; - d) the AANA Environmental Claims in Advertising and Marketing Code; and - e) the ABAC Responsible Alcohol Marketing Code, where applicable. - 5.7.2 A Licensee will only broadcast a Commercial that complies with the requirements of Free TV's Operational Practice Notes 48 (Audio Levels and Loudness) and 59 (Measurement and Management of Loudness in Soundtracks for Television Broadcasting), as amended from time to time.
+- 5.7.1 Television advertisers are expected to ensure that advertisements (or other marketing communications) comply with the following Codes, as amended from time to time: - a) the AANA Code of Ethics; - b) the AANA Code for Marketing & Children's Advertising Communications to Children Code; - c) the AANA Food and Beverages; Advertising and Marketing Communications-Code; - d) the AANA Environmental Claims in Code; - d)e) the AANA Wagering, Advertising, and Marketing-Code; and - e)f) the ABAC Responsible Alcohol Marketing Code, where applicable. - 5.7.2 A Licensee will only broadcast a Commercial that complies with the requirements of Free TV's Operational Practice Notes 48 (Audio Levels and Loudness) and 59 (Measurement and Management of Loudness in Soundtracks for Television Broadcasting), as amended from time to time.
 This will be satisfied if a person submitting the Commercial certifies compliance with all requirements.